 When I started blogging I only shared couponing tips for busy moms on my site and Facebook page.
 As time progressed I added easy family friendly recipes and how to save money in other ways like how we buy bulk meat online which saves us a ton!

 - Organize your coupons.
 You will never find what you’re looking for and it will take Forever in the store if you don’t have your coupons organized in some way.
 I like to organize them by aisle, saves me a bunch of time!

 - Find free digital coupons online which also offer you free gift cards when you actually use them at the store = double perk!!

 I have used many coupon organizers.
 The one I like best and use today is a simple one that is less than $10 and you can name each pouch whatever you’d like.

 - Don’t be picky.
 What I mean by this is you cannot be brand specific if you want to really coupon well.
 Of course there are some exceptions to this rule.
 We buy organic milk, so I could disregard a milk coupon if it didn’t enable me to buy an organic version because that is important to us….but really that is it!

 - You can’t be brand loyal if you want to save as much as possible in the grocery store.
 For example, this Finish dishwashing detergent gel pacs.

-I have been couponing for so long that I could care less what brand I buy, and this one was a real winner at just $1.34/ea. compared to $5.49 when it’s not on sale.
+I have been couponing for so long that I could care less what brand I buy.
+This one was a real winner at just $1.34/ea. compared to $5.49 when it’s not on sale.

 Always clip BOGO coupons.
 Buy one get on free (BOGO) coupons are awesome!
-Many times I wait until the item I have to buy is on sale and then use my coupon so I get an even better deal, like this BOGO deal above!
+Many times I wait until the item I have to buy is on sale.
+Then use my coupon so I get an even better deal, like this BOGO deal above!